2024 and 2025 Tax Brackets and Federal Income Tax Rates

 What happens to tax brackets after 2025?

 As you may know, 2025 was already expected to bring legislative debate over changes in tax policy.
-This is due to the scheduled expiration of several key tax provisions in the TCJA at the end of next year.
+This is due to the scheduled expiration of several key tax provisions in the TCJA at the end of this year.

 Now that Congress and the White House will be led by Republicans, it is likely that a TCJA extension is in the works.
+Trump has called for one "big, beautiful" bill in the first 100 days of this new administration.

 However, narrow Republican majorities in both houses and deficit concerns may require compromising on key provisions or considering temporary extensions.